jenkins-x/jx-docs/content/faq/issues.md

 ## What are the credentials to access core services?

 Authenticated core services of Jenkins X include Jenkins, Nexus, ChartMuseum.
-The username is `admin` and the password by default is generated and printed out in the terminal after `jx create cluster` or `jx install`.
+The default username is `admin`and the password by default is generated and printed out in the terminal after `jx create cluster` or `jx install`.

+### Set Admin Username and Password values for Core Services
+You can also set the admin username via the `--default-admin-username=username` flag.

+{{% note %}}
+Perhaps you are using the  Active Directory security realm in Jenkins.
+It is in this scenario that setting the Admin Username via the `--default-admin-username` based on your existing service accounts makes sense.

+You may also pass this value via the `myvalues.yaml`.
+{{% /note %}}

 If you would like to set the default password yourself then you can set the flag `--default-admin-password=foo` to the two comamnds above.

 If you don't have the terminal console output anymore you can look in the local file `~/.jx/jenkinsAuth.yaml` and find the password that matches your Jenkins server URL for the desired cluster.